-Is Ikura (Salmon Fish Roe good) for you?
+Is Ikura for you?

-Where to buy Ikura (Salmon Fish Roe)?
+Where to buy Ikura

-In the US, I usually find ikura at my local Japanese grocery stores.
+In the US, I usually find Ikura at my local Japanese grocery stores.
 Some Whole Foods or higher-end grocery stores or specialty seafood stores may also carry salmon roe as well.
 You can also check out some specialty online retailers such as Seattle Caviar who ships salmon roe and other types of caviar nationwide.

-Recipes Using Ikura (Salmon Fish Roe)
+Recipes Using Ikura

-In Japanese cuisine, we typically enjoy ikura salmon fish roe raw or cured instead of cooking them in high heat as these are the best way to preserve the Omega-3s.
+In Japanese cuisine, we typically enjoy Ikura salmon fish roe raw or cured instead of cooking them in high heat as these are the best way to preserve the Omega-3s.